 Please note that the Edgar Allan Poe House National Historic Landmark is currently closed for the winter.
-The house will resume regular hours again for the Spring 2014 season.
+The house will reopen on weekends beginning May 24, 2014.
 Follow Poe Baltimore on Facebook and join our mailing list to be notified of special open weekends and events!

 A National Historic Landmark